 Spoon the crumb topping over each dish to cover (or over the entire surface if using a single baking dish).

-When done, remove dish(es) to a wire rack and let cool slightly before serving.
+When done, remove the old fashioned peach crisp dish(es) to a wire rack and let cool slightly before serving.

-All that’s left to do to make these ABSOLUTELY PERFECT is to top them with a small scoop of vanilla ice cream, serve while warm, and enjoy!
+All that’s left to do to make these ABSOLUTELY PERFECT is to serve them warm, with a small scoop of vanilla ice cream, and enjoy this absolutely PERFECT taste of SUMMER!

-Hope you will consider making this delicious old-fashioned dessert while peaches are in season!
+Hope you will consider making this delicious old-fashioned peach crisp while peaches are in season!
 You just can’t beat the classic flavor!
 Grab a spoon, put on some stretchy pants, plop down on the couch, and enjoy this treat.
 You can start your diet tomorrow… ha ha!